alexa-games/litexa/docs/book/backdoor.md

 ## Accepting Novel Events

-To accept named events that Litexa does not yet define in it's core, you can write an extension module, where you indicate the new events in the `compiler.valideEventNames` list.
+To accept named events that Litexa does not yet define in its core, you can write an extension module, where you indicate the new events in the `compiler.valideEventNames` list.
 [Litexa extension](extensions.html#_2-compiler-extension)

 ## Sending Novel Directives